bokuweb/react-rnd/README.md

 - clientSize: `{ width, height }`
   - this argument is `clientWidth` and `clientHeight`.
 - delta: `{ width, height }`
   - this delta width and height by resize.
+- newPos: `{ x, y }`
+  - new position of the element.

 For example, when `<Resizable width={100} height={200} style={{ padding: '20px'}} onResize={...} />` mounted and resize 'right' 20px, this callback is called with `('right', { width: 120, height: 200 }, { width: 160, height: 240 }, {width: 20, height: 0})`

 #### `moveAxis: PropTypes.string`

 The direction of allowed movement (dragging) allowed ('x','y','both','none').

 #### `lockAspectRatio: PropTypes.bool`

 The `lockAspectRatio` property is used to lock aspect ratio.
 If ommited, set `false`.

 #### `onDragStart: PropTypes.func`

 Callback called on dragging start.

 #### `onDrag: PropTypes.func`

 Callback called on resizing.
 `onDrag` called with the following parameters:

 ``` javascript